-Woody Allen has new publisher, memoir published Monday
+AP Exclusive: Allen has new publisher, memoir out Monday

-NEW YORK (AP) — Woody Allen’s memoir, dropped by its original publisher after widespread criticism, has found a new home.
+NEW YORK (AP) — Woody Allen’s memoir, dropped by its original publisher after widespread criticism, has found a new home, The Associated Press has learned.

 The 400-page book, still called “Apropos of Nothing,” was released Monday by Arcade Publishing.